tensorflow/docs/site/en/install/errors.md

 TensorFlow uses [GitHub issues](https://github.com/tensorflow/tensorflow/issues){:.external}, [Stack Overflow](https://stackoverflow.com/questions/tagged/tensorflow){:.external} and [TensorFlow Forum](https://discuss.tensorflow.org/c/general-discussion/6){:.external}
-to track and document build and installation problems.
+to track, document, and discuss build and installation problems.

 The following list links error messages to a solution or discussion.
 If you find an installation or build problem that is not listed, please search the GitHub